Chart Color Schemes

 Infrastructure

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects that could affect this region.
+AreaSearch has identified 24 projects that could affect the region.
 Notable ones include Casey Central Town Centre Development, The Promenade Patterson Lakes, 74S Lynbrook Boulevard Development, and Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king).

 Professional plan users can use the search below to filter and access additional projects.